-The Mission Prep Difference
+The Mission College Prep Difference

 High school should be more than the academics.
 It should be a place where teens can learn and thrive.
 One of the top reasons families from all over SLO County choose Mission College Prep is our amazing faculty.
 Hear directly from students how our teachers uniquely add to the culture at Mission College Prep.

-Mission Prep believes in a holistic approach to education with co-curricular activities such as athletics, visual and performing arts, community service, and campus ministry playing an important role in the lives of our students.
-Mission Prep works in partnership with families and our goal is for each student to discover their strengths, be successful in future academics and careers, and be women and men for others.
+Mission College Prep believes in a holistic approach to education with co-curricular activities such as athletics, visual and performing arts, community service, and campus ministry playing an important role in the lives of our students.
+Mission College Prep works in partnership with families and our goal is for each student to discover their strengths, be successful in future academics and careers, and be women and men for others.

-The Mission Prep Difference:
+The Mission College Prep Difference:

 Happy Students, Committed Teachers, Supportive Community, and a Culture of Care and Accountability